dmtryshmtv/dmtryshtmv.github.io/body.md

 # Research interests.

 I am broadly interested in information theory, stochastic processes, and statistical learning with a constrained communication component.
-I am studying these with the advice of [James Sharpnack](https://jsharpna.github.io/).
+I am studying these with [James Sharpnack's](https://jsharpna.github.io/) advice.
 My work involves a blend of theory and computation.

 # Research work.